-The Czech Republic Branch was profitable in 2020 and is expected to continue as such.
+The Czech Republic Branch was profitable in 2021 and is expected to continue as such.
 The Undertaking is satisfied it can gain full value for these deferred tax assets as it is probable that taxable profits will be available against which those deductible temporary differences can be utilised.
 As a result, there is full recognition of this deferred tax asset.

-The following branches have local deferred tax assets on the balance sheet relating to current and historical net operating losses and are in a net deferred tax liability (DTL) position for Solvency II purposes:
+The following branches have local deferred tax assets on the balance sheet relating to current and historical net operating losses and are in a Net Deferred Tax Liability Position for Solvency II purposes:

-2020 2019
+2021 2020

 €'m €'m

-Spain 0.8 1.1
+Spain 0.3 8.0

-Bulgaria 0.7 0.6

-Spain Bulgaria Hungary 0.5 0.3
+Spain Bulgaria 0.5 0.7

-Total 2.0 2.0
+Total 0.8 1.5

-Historically these branches have all been cash taxpayers and have a history of profitability and the expectation is that these will continue to be profitable and cash tax paying within their countries.
+Historically these branches have all been cash taxpayers and have a history of profitability and it is management's expectation that these will continue to be profitable and cash tax paying within their countries.